deeplearning4j/deeplearning4j/word2vec.md

     It's like numbers are language, like all the letters in the language are turned into numbers, and so it's something that everyone understands the same way.
 You lose the sounds of the letters and whether they click or pop or touch the palate, or go ooh or aah, and anything that can be misread or con you with its music or the pictures it puts in your mind, all of that is gone, along with the accent, and you have a new understanding entirely, a language of numbers, and everything becomes as clear to everyone as the writing on the wall.
 So as I say there comes a certain time for the reading of the numbers.
         -- E.L.
 Doctorow, Billy Bathgate

-###<a name="model">Trained Word2vec Model</a>

-The [Google News Corpus model](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) we use to test the accuracy of our trained nets is hosted on S3.
-Users whose current hardware takes a long time to train on large corpora can simply download it.